cx-language/cx/docs/book/interfaces.md

 }
 ```

+`Comparable` is an interface which specifies that instances of the type can be
-If we now try to call `sort` with an array whose element type is not comparable
+compared using e.g. `<`, among other things.
+If we now try to call `sort` with
-with `<`, we'll get a nice error message:
+an array whose element type doesn't implement `Comparable`, we'll get a nice
+error message:

 ```
-main.delta:4:9: error: type 'X' doesn't implement interface 'Comparable' because it doesn't have member function '<'
+main.delta:4:9: error: type 'X' doesn't implement interface 'Comparable'
     sort(array);
         ^
 ```